 Simultaneously, we’ve also experienced a global pandemic – something we never thought we’d have to adapt to, but have somehow made work.

-Scepticism around, and a resistance to, automation, is extremely damaging to the future of PPC, and unfortunately, those who can’t adapt their ways of working to embrace automation, will get left behind as technologies continue advancing, and automation becomes more and more common.”
+Scepticism around, and a resistance to, automated practices, is extremely damaging to the future of PPC, and unfortunately, those who can’t adapt their ways of working to embrace automation, will get left behind as technologies continue advancing, and it becomes more and more common.”

 Keeping up with competitors